Are you searching for the best places to visit in Europe in February? This guide is here to help!

 For something fun and different, check out the northernmost taco truck in the world, Tio Monchos, located in Longyearbyen.

-Longyearbyen also hosts the northernmost jazz festival, PolarJazz (this year from February 2-5, 2023).
+Longyearbyen also hosts the northernmost jazz festival, PolarJazz, every February.
 This fantastic jazz festival brings together both local and guest artists and holds different events and concerts for various ages.

 Recommended by: Soujanya from The Spicy Journey

 Paris in February is a great idea because it’s the off-season and that means you get to see the city of lights like a local!

 In February, you can visit all of the popular sights, attend a concert at the Opera House, visit one of the Chinese New Year events that take place around the city, and see the Mardi Gras parade.

 Visiting Paris in February gives you the advantage of getting into popular sites and museums without the long queues, as well!
 So, there is no better time to get into the Louvre.

 Additionally, there’s nothing more romantic than spending Valentine’s Day in Paris!

 An ideal way to spend this day would be to visit a romantic cafe such as Cafe de Flore, stroll along the Seine, or take a vintage car tour around the city.